aldredb/external-ca/IBP.md

 cp ica.json.template ica.json
 ```

-In `ica.json`, observe that you need to fill in the following:
+In `ica.json`, fill in the following:

-* `ca.ca.keyfile` - the Identity ICA's key
+* `ca.ca.keyfile` - the Identity ICA's key in base64 format
-* `ca.ca.certfile` - the Identity ICA's certificate
+* `ca.ca.certfile` - the Identity ICA's certificate in base64 format
-* `ca.ca.chainfile` - the Identity ICA's chain certificates
+* `ca.ca.chainfile` - the Identity ICA's chain certificates in base64 format
-* `tlsca.ca.keyfile` - the TLS ICA's key
+* `tlsca.ca.keyfile` - the TLS ICA's key in base64 format
-* `tlsca.ca.certfile` - the TLS ICA's certificate
+* `tlsca.ca.certfile` - the TLS ICA's certificate in base64 format
-* `tlsca.ca.chainfile` - the TLS ICA's chain certificates
+* `tlsca.ca.chainfile` - the TLS ICA's chain certificates in base64 format

 To retrieve `ca.ca.keyfile`: